FanWangEcon/R4Econ/support/dtype/README.md

   + list.ar.st: list of arrays of strings
   + ls_svr: list of string variable namess
 - sc = structure, generic large store
+- df = dataframe
+  + tb if tb, but tb can also be called df.

 Regressions

 - rs: reg results